nickjourjine/wild-mus-vocal-ecology/README.md

 This repository contains code needed to reproduce figures and analyses from "Vocal communication is seasonal in social groups of wild, free-living house mice" (Jourjine et al. 2025).
 It contains two directories.

 ### 1. notebooks
-- Contains Jupyter notebooks for performing analyses and creating figures
+- Contains Jupyter notebooks for performing analyses (one per figure).

 ### 2. `src`
 - Contains helper functions used within the Jupyter notebooks.